 World Recreational Fishing Conference 9

-From 28 June till 2 July 2020, the 9th World Recreational Fishing Conference is taking place in the Netherlands.
+From 4 till 8 July 2021, the 9th World Recreation Fishing Conference is taking place in the Netherlands.
 It will be organized by the Royal Dutch Angling Association Sportvisserij Nederland in the city of Rotterdam.
 This is the only conference where scientists from all over the world meet to exchange knowledge on all subjects involved in fishbiology and recreational fishing.
 It is organized every three years, with each edition taking place in a different country.